sdbeng/60-days-of-swiftui-code/README.md

 Welcome to Getting started with #60daysofswiftuicode 2021 project!!

 I'm glad you decided to join me on this challenge.
-I strongly believe that pair programming and collaboration between developers is not just the best idea to start and finish a project, but it gives you confidence and prepare you when you face roadblocks.
+I strongly believe that pair programming and collaboration between developers is not just the best idea to start and finish a project, but it gives confidence and prepare you when you face roadblocks.

-I know there are infinite number of tools and ways to go through this but I just want to get started right away - there will always be road blocks and life changes but I think I needed to set a few goals and work hard to make things happen.
+I know there are infinite number of tools and ways to go through this but I just want to get started right away - there will always be road blocks, chunks of code very challenging and life changes but I think I needed to set a few goals and work hard to make things happen.
 No more waiting.
 Let's beat procrastination!

-My idea is to code a full iOS app with SwiftUI where I/we will be learning and testing up on the new Swift api.
-Of course, it will grow and improve over time.
+My idea is to code a full iOS app with SwiftUI where I/we will be learning and testing up on the new Swift PAI.
+Of course, it will grow and improve over time, but it's amazing how it feels when it's pushed to the App Store.

 2021 Goal: Publish and iPhone app to the App Store.